Azure/impact-reporting-samples/docs/index.md

         ![image](assets/run_pwsh.png)
 3. Ensure that you have Contributor access to the subscription(s)

 This covers the common scenarios encountered while onboarding the connector.
-For issues not covered here, reach out to the [Impact Reporting connectors team](mailto:impactrp-preview@microsoft.com).
+For issues not covered here, reach out to the [Impact Reporting Connectors team](mailto:impactrp-preview@microsoft.com).

+#### Connector deployment fails to due to permission errors

+Ensure you have **Contributor** permission to log in to Azure, register resource providers, and create connectors in the Azure subscriptions.

+#### Custom role assignment fails to due to permission errors

+You also need to have [Owner](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) or [User Access Administrator](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) role to create and assign custom roles.

 Back to:
 [[top](#azure-impact-reporting---documentation)]